libmapper/webmapper/README.md

 ## Selecting maps

 Maps can be selected by either clicking on them or 'crossing' them by clicking and dragging through the map.
-Hold down the `Shift` key to select multiple maps.
+Keep dragging or hold down the `Shift` key to select multiple maps.

 ## Editing map properties